-China response to Trump's choice for top US diplomat
+China plays down tough talk by Trump choice for top diplomat

-BEIJING (AP) — China is stressing mutual respect and cooperation in response to tough talk from Donald Trump’s pick for U.S. secretary of state, who said the administration will block Chinese access to its fortified man-made islands in the South China Sea.
+BEIJING (AP) — China on Thursday stressed mutual respect and cooperation with the U.S. in response to tough talk from Donald Trump’s pick for secretary of state, who said the administration would block Chinese access to its fortified man-made islands in the South China Sea.

-Foreign Ministry spokesman Lu Kang said Thursday that tensions in the strategically vital waterway have lessened and countries from outside the region should support efforts toward stability.
+Foreign Ministry spokesman Lu Kang said tensions in the strategically vital waterway had lessened and countries from outside the region should support efforts toward stability.

-Former Exxon Mobil CEO Rex Tillerson said Wednesday the U.S. needs to send China a “clear signal” that its island building will have to stop.
-He said China’s access to islands already built wouldn’t be allowed, but didn’t mention specifics.
+China-U.S. relations are based on “non-confrontation, non-conflict, mutual benefit and win-win cooperation,” Lu said at a daily briefing.

-Chinese diplomats say they aren’t overly worried by fiery rhetoric from Trump and his Cabinet picks and that China won’t change its basic approach.
+“If you take a look at (Chinese) President Xi Jinping’s call with Donald Trump after he won the election, you can see that the two countries do respect each other, and we agree with him that we should develop our relations based on mutual respect,” he said.

 Most Read Stories